-These advent readings for candle lighting will help you prepare for the season.
-Check down below to see a guide that you can use for your weekly advent readings.
-Have a wonderful time as you pray and meditate on these bible scriptures with the whole family.
+These advent readings for candle lighting will help you prepare for the meaning of the Christmas season, that Jesus came into the world as our Savior.
+Check below for a guide that you can use for your weekly Advent readings.
+Pray and meditate on these Bible scriptures with the whole family.

 WHAT IS ADVENT?